Arthur P. Gorman: Mary Gorman Hills

 Gorman's youngest daughter, Mary, married Ralph Warren Hills on February 27, 1901.
 Their son, Ralph Gorman Hills, won a bronze medal for shot put at the 1924 Summer Olympics.
 He graduated from Princeton University, after which he earned an M.D. degree from Johns Hopkins University and became a doctor; his first son, J. Dixon Hills, also chose to become a physician.

 Gorman's great-grandson, Ralph Warren Hills Jr., was a WBAL television producer in Baltimore.

 Death and legacy

-Gorman served as a U.S. senator until his death from a heart attack in Washington, D.C. on June 4, 1906.
-He had been ill with stomach trouble and hadn't left his Washington house since mid-January.
+Gorman served as a U.S. senator until his death from a heart attack in Washington, D.C., on June 4, 1906.
+He had been ill with stomach trouble and had not left his Washington house since mid-January.
 He was interred at Oak Hill Cemetery in Washington, D.C.
+Gorman's wife became ill soon after his death, and died on June 21, 1910.

 Legacy

 Gorman, Maryland and Gormania, West Virginia, are named after him, as is Gorman Road in North Laurel.
 An elementary school near this road is named "Gorman Crossing".

 The repair ship USS Tutuila was originally named SS Arthur P. Gorman in August 1943.

 In 2000, a proposed neighborhood within the Kings Contrivance section of Columbia, Maryland was to be named "Gorman's Promise," but the naming was canceled after consideration of Gorman's involvement in the disenfranchisement of black voters.